CICCIOSGAMINO/arduino_TRE/LIBRARIES/Seed Grove DHT.md

 + hardware (/usr/src/arduino/hardware )
 + libraries (/usr/src/arduino/libraries )

 Is a better choice hold the user's and arduino's libraries in differet folder.
+Is the same guideline used on the Arduino UNO for easy library setup !

 ### Import the library on board